xmusphlkg/CNIDS/docs/README.md

 # Developer and Maintainer

-[kangguo Li]: Ph.D. student in Epidemiology and Biostatistics at the School of Public Health, Xiamen University, China.
+kangguo Li: Ph.D. student in Epidemiology and Biostatistics at the School of Public Health, Xiamen University, China.

 > I am currently looking for opportunities for joint Ph.D. supervision in other countries.
 If you are interested in my research or projects, please feel free to contact me by email (lkg1116@outlook.com).
 >